Karuni Naidoo, Principal Architect

 Gandhi Desai High (Durban), 1979

-ARCHITECTURAL EXPERIENCE Karuni’s architectural experience includes amongst others: residential; hospitals; houses; schools; tourism; commercial; tertiary institutions; police stations; offices; environmental; industrial; clinics; crèches; pre-schools; community facilities; sporting facilities; institutional projects; hostel upgrades; social housing; gender; urban design frameworks in townships; and urban design studies.
+EXPERIENCE & SKILLS Karuni’s 30 years of experience in architecture includes : residential; hospitals; houses; schools; tourism; commercial; tertiary institutions; police stations; offices; environmental; industrial; clinics; crèches; pre-schools; community facilities; sporting facilities; institutional projects; hostel upgrades; social housing; gender; urban design frameworks for town centres in townships; and urban design studies.

 Her work experience between 1980 and 1995 includes: Vito Coppola Architects; The Urban Foundation; MA Gafoor Architects; Built Environment Support Group (BESG); Kiran Lalloo Architects; VARA Architects; and Sharat Das (New Delhi, India).